codesharedot/quantum-resistant-ledger-price/README.md

-# pundi-x price
+# komodo price

-Gets the pundi-x price with Python (from JSON).
+Gets the komodo price with Python (from JSON).

 https://pythonbasics.org